griffithlab/rnaseq_tutorial_wiki/Kallisto.md

 ```

 Sleuth is an R package so the following steps will occur in an `R` session.
 The following section is an adaptation of the [sleuth getting started tutorial](https://pachterlab.github.io/sleuth_walkthroughs/trapnell/analysis.html).

+A separate R tutorial file has been provided in the github repo for this part of the tutorial: [Tutorial_KallistoSleuth.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/scripts/Tutorial_KallistoSleuth.R).
+Run the R commands in this file.

 ```
 #load sleuth library